Non-minimally coupled gravity constraints from DESI DR2 data: Conclusion

-Finally, we stress that both SNIa and BAO are geometric probes measuring the background cosmological evolution.
-The indication for non-minimally coupled gravity derives from requiring the stability of the theory, in the EFTofDE framework, that supports the observed evolution.
-Information on perturbation evolution, from e.g. weak lensing surveys \cite{Euclid:2024yrr,LSST:2008ijt} and full shape galaxy clustering \cite{DESI:2024jis}, is needed to further assess the evidence for MG.
-MG effect has been turned off for $z>9$ in this study.
-To further constrain MG it is also important to consistently take into account its effect in the early Unvierse, see e.g. \cite{Wang:2024dka,Ye:2024zpk}.
+Finally, we stress that both SNIa and BAO are geometric probes measuring the background cosmological evolution and MG effect has been turned off for $z>9$ in this study to focus on late-time DE effects.
+Since we have assumed the same $w_0w_a$ background, inclusion of the non-minimal coupling function $\Omega_{\rm EFT}$ does not significantly improve fit to SNIa, BAO and CMB, which mainly probes perturbation dynamics in the early times, see Table.\ref{tab:deltaChi2}.
+In fact, the signal for non-minimal coupling of gravity arises from requiring a theoretically stable phantom crossing cosmology, as indicated by the data, within the EFT framework.
+Therefore, to further assess the evidence for MG, one needs additional information on late-time perturbation evolution, from e.g. weak lensing surveys \cite{Euclid:2024yrr,LSST:2008ijt} and full shape galaxy clustering \cite{DESI:2024jis}, and consistently take into account its effect in the early Universe, e.g. \cite{Wang:2024dka,Ye:2024zpk,Pan:2025upl}.

 \textbf{Acknowledgments:} JP acknowledges support from the Leinweber Center for Theoretical Physics and DOE under contract DE-SC009193, and also thanks Otávio Alves for helpful discussions.
 GY acknowledges support by NWO and the Dutch Ministry of Education, Culture and Science (OCW) (grant VI.Vidi.192.069).
 This research was supported in part through computational resources and services provided by Advanced Research Computing at the University of Michigan, Ann Arbor.